+Freehold property

+Short-term leasehold property

+Furniture and fixtures

+Computer equipment

+- 50 years straight line

-Short-term leasehold property - 3 years straight line Furniture and fixtures - 10% straight line Computer equipment - 25% straight line
+- 3 years straight line

+- 10% straight line

+- 25% straight line

 A review for impairment of a fixed asset is carried out if events or changes in circumstances indicate that the carrying value of any fixed asset may not be recoverable.
 Shortfalls between the carrying value of fixed assets and their recoverable amounts are recognised as impairments.
 Impairment losses are recognised in the Statement of financial activities.